Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Explicit descent for hyperelliptic curves

-\subsubsection{Descent of curves with automorphism group $\DG_{4}$}
+\subsubsection{Descent of curves with automorphism group $\DG_4$}

-It has been proved in \cite[Chap.~5]{hugginsphd} that there may be an obstruction for a genus $3$ hyperelliptic curve over $K$ with automorphism group isomorphic to $\DG_4$ to have a model over its field of moduli.
-In \cite{LR11}, we were able to construct a model of such curves over an extension of degree at most $8$ of the field of moduli.
-Using Theorem \ref{th:covdescent}, we can now prove \begin{proposition} Let $\Xm_f$ be a genus $3$ hyperelliptic curve over $K$ with automorphism group isomorphic to $\DG_4$.
-Then there exists an explicit model of $\Xm$ over an at most quadratic extension of $\bfM_{\Xm}$. \end{proposition} \begin{proof} Applying the methods of Proposition~\ref{prop:gen3covs} to the stratum $\DG_4$ shows that at least one of the five binary covariants $C_{2,4}(f), C_{3,4}(f), C_{4,4}(f), C'_{4,4}(f), C_{5,4}(f)$ has not only a discriminant different from $0$, but also $I(f) \neq 0$ and $J(f) \neq 0$. \footnote{see the \textsc{magma} scripts \url{http://iml.univ-mrs.fr/~ritzenth/programme/explicit-descent/isocovgenus3.zip}.} One then combines Proposition~\ref{prop:autquartics} and Theorem~\ref{th:covdescent}. \end{proof} We plan to investigate how to apply the theory of twists to the binary quartics used in the application of Theorem~\ref{th:covdescent} to give a precise characterization of the obstruction to the descent on the field of moduli.
+It is proved in \cite[Chapter~5]{\hugginsphd} that there may be an obstruction for a genus-$3$ hyperelliptic curve over $K$ with automorphism group isomorphic to $\DG_4$ to have a model over its field of moduli.
+In \cite{\LReleven}, we were able to construct a model of such curves over an extension of the field of moduli of degree at most~$8$.
+Using Theorem~\ref{th:covdescent}, we find:

+\begin{proposition} Let $\Xm_f$ be a genus $3$ hyperelliptic curve over $K$ with automorphism group isomorphic to $\DG_4$.
+Then there exists an explicit model of $\Xm$ over an at most quadratic extension of $\MG_{\Xm}$. \end{proposition}

+\begin{proof} Applying the methods of Proposition~\ref{prop:gen3covs} to the stratum $\DG_4$ shows that at least one of the five binary covariants $C_{2,4}(f)$, $C_{3,4}(f)$, $C_{4,4}(f)$, $C'_{4,4}(f)$, $C_{5,4}(f)$ has not only a discriminant different from $0$, but also $I(f) \neq 0$ and $J(f) \neq 0$.
+(The computations can be found in the the Magma scripts available at the URL given in the Introduction.)
+One then combines Proposition~\ref{prop:autquartics} and Theorem~\ref{th:covdescent}. \end{proof} We plan to investigate how to apply the theory of twists to the binary quartics used in the application of Theorem~\ref{th:covdescent} to give a precise characterization of the obstruction to the descent on the field of moduli.

-\subsection{Application to a family of Fuertes-Gonz\`alez-Diez in genus 5}
+\subsection{Application to a family of Fuertes-Gonz\'alez-Diez in genus \texorpdfstring{$5$}{5}}

-Let $k$ be the degree $3$ Galois extension of $\QQ$ defined by the irreducible polynomial $t^3 - 3t + 1$.
-Let $r_1, r_2, r_3$ be its roots in $k$.
-Then as in \cite{fuertes-gonzalez}, we can consider the family
+Let $k$ be the degree-$3$ Galois extension of $\QQ$ defined by the irreducible polynomial $t^3 - 3t + 1$.
+Let $r_1, r_2, r_3$ be the roots of this polynomial in~$k$.
+Then, as in~\cite{\fuertesgonzalez}, we can consider the family

-of genus $5$ hyperelliptic curves, with $q_4, q_5, q_6$ in $\QQ$.
-It was proved in \cite{fuertes-gonzalez} that the members of the family (\ref{fgdfam}) have field of moduli equal to $\QQ$ and automorphism group isomorphic to $\CG_2^3$.
-Moreover, it was claimed in \cite{fuertes-gonzalez} that these curves cannot be hyperelliptically defined over $\QQ$, in contradiction with~\cite{huggins}.
+of genus-$5$ hyperelliptic curves, with $q_4, q_5, q_6$ in~$\QQ$.
+It was proved in \cite{\fuertesgonzalez} that the members of this family have field of moduli equal to $\QQ$ and automorphism group isomorphic to $\CG_2^3$.
+Moreover, it was claimed in \cite{\fuertesgonzalez} that these curves cannot be hyperelliptically defined over $\QQ$, in contradiction with~\cite{\huggins}.
 However, the proof turns out to contain a subtle error.
 Still, the explicit descent of any of the member of the family was extremely hard.